 Beyond these common errors, there are many additional pitfalls that can impact your estate planning.
-At the Law Office of Keoni Souza, we’ll guide you through the process, helping you to not only avoid mistakes, but also implement strategies to ensure your true Family Wealth and legacy will continue to grow long after you’re gone.
+We can guide you through the process, helping you not only avoid mistakes, but also implement strategies to ensure your true Family Wealth and legacy will continue to grow long after you’re gone.

 This article is a service of the Law Office of Keoni Souza, LLC, an estate planning law firm in Honolulu, Hawaii.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That is why we offer a Family Wealth Planning Session, during which you will get more financially organized than you have ever been before and make all the best choices for the people you love.
 You can begin by contacting our office today to schedule a planning session and mention this article to find out how to get this $750 session at no charge.